-You want to use your Active Directory to authenticate uses in SAP Analytics Cloud
+You want to use your AD FS (Active Directory Federation Services) to authenticate users in SAP Analytics Cloud (SAC).

 - SAP Analytics Cloud

 Warning: It is strongly recommended to discuss these steps with your network (Active Directory / AD) administrators.

 Follow the recommended steps below to help configure Active Directory Federation Services with SAC.

 Remember that only an Active Directory expert or a Microsoft Authentication expert is able to answer all your specific questions.